The Longstaff--Schwartz algorithm for L\'{e}vy models: Results on fast and slow convergence

-The present note corroborates their conjecture that their analysis should be extendable to other settings with similar results.
-In this way, we add some theoretical evidence that a large number of basis functions is detrimental on convergence, a plausible fact from a practical point of view~\cite{Pi04}.
-On the other hand, we provide an application of the neat martingale properties that Schoutens~\cite{Sc00} found for certain L\'evy processes and families of orthogonal polynomials.
+In the present paper we discuss the applicability of Stentoft's results to exponential L\'evy models and extend Glasserman and Yu's analysis to several models, including the Meixner model \cite{Gr99,Sc02}.
+These latter results provide an application of the neat martingale properties that Schoutens and Teugels \cite{Sc00,ScTe98} found for certain L\'evy processes and families of orthogonal polynomials.

+In the following section we recall the dynamic programming principle and the Longstaff--Schwartz algorithm.
+We show how Stentoft's \cite{St04} convergence result can be applied to L\'evy models, in particular, to the Meixner model.
+This involves discussing the assumption of a bounded underlying and the smoothness of the value functions occurring in the backward induction.

-In the following section we recall Longstaff and Schwartz's algorithm and describe the problem that GY~\cite{GlYu04} treated.
-Our presentation is deliberately brief; see GY~\cite{GlYu04} for more on the context of the problem.
-Section~\ref{se:meixner} recalls the notions of Sheffer system and L\'{e}vy-Meixner system~\cite{Sc00}.
-Besides Brownian motion, this theory yields four processes that lend themselves to the analysis: the standard Poisson, Gamma, Pascal, and Meixner process.
-In Section~\ref{se:single} we assume that there are only three exercise opportunities, resulting in a single regression, and show how fast the number of simulation paths must increase in order to ensure convergence of the Longstaff-Schwartz algorithm for a growing number of basis functions.
-Asymptotic inversion of this result yields rows two to five of Table~\ref{ta:comparison}.
-The last column indicates the maximal number of basis functions for which the mean square error tends to zero as the number of paths tends to infinity.
-Finally, Section~\ref{se:multi} contains an analogous bound for the multi-period setting, which is weaker, but upon inversion still leads to the same critical asymptotic rate as the single-period case.
-In the course of the proofs, it turns out that the different critical rate of Brownian motion stems from the slower growth of the connection coefficients pertaining to the associated L\'evy-Meixner system, viz.\ the Hermite polynomials.
+In Section \ref{se:gy} we describe the problem that Glasserman and Yu \cite{GlYu04} treated.
+The main difference to Stentoft's setting is the unbounded support of the underlying.
+Section \ref{se:meixner} recalls the notions of Sheffer system and L\' {e}vy--Meixner system.
+Besides Brownian motion, this theory yields four processes that lend themselves to the investigation: the Meixner, standard Poisson, Gamma and Pascal processes \mbox{\cite {DuGeSh91,GeSh94}}.
+In Section \ref{se:single} we assume that our option has only three exercise opportunities resulting in a single regression and show how fast the number of simulation paths must increase in order to ensure convergence of the Longstaff--Schwartz algorithm for a growing number of basis functions.
+Finally, Section \ref{se:multi} contains an analogous bound for the multi-period setting, which is weaker, but upon inversion still leads to the same critical asymptotic rate as the single-period case.
+In the course of the proofs it turns out that the different critical rate pertaining to Brownian motion stems from the comparatively slow growth of the linearization coefficients of the associated L\'evy--Meixner system, namely, the Hermite polynomials.